• Skip to primary navigation

 A traditional way to thicken soups is to add a little flour to the vegetable and oil/butter when cooking out the vegetables.

-However, I simply do not do this as it is unnecessary and I find can lead to a more gloopy textured soup which I don’t enjoy.
+However, I think this is unnecessary and I find can lead to a more gloopy textured soup which I don’t enjoy.
 Instead I prefer to thicken soups using one of the two following methods:

 Add a potato into the soup while you are cooking it and when you come to blitz it down the starch in the soup not only adds a thickness, but also a creaminess to the soup, without the need for added dairy.